tactik8/synk_v2/README.md

 ## Use case
 Here is an example of use case:
 A user downloads an excel spreadsheet containing an employee list.
-In order to be uploaded to a CRm, the list need to be normalized.
+In order to be uploaded to a CRM, the list needs to be normalized.
 The functions would analyze each fields of each record, and guess the type (first name, email, address, etc).
 It would provide as an output a mapping between the original record and a standardized record (following schema.org model).